What is BrowZine?

 Use the BrowZine App

-to set up table of contents alerts for your favorite journals.
+on your device to set up table of contents alerts for your favourite journals.

 Who is it for?

-to get table of contents alerts when new issues are published automatically.
-My Bookshelf is available in BrowZine Web
+to get table of contents alerts when new issues are published automatically, or My Bookshelf in BrowZine Web

 How do I get BrowZine?

 Download the BrowZine App which offers a table of contents current awareness service for smart phones and tablet devices.

 The library also has access to BrowZine Web, a virtual bookshelf of scholarly journals organized by subject - accessible from any desktop browser.